minhlucvan/nasa-images/README.md

 - Config Webpack builds separately for the production and development environment.
 - Build PWA.
 - React Native (you can deploy to https://expo.io/ instead of https://pages.github.com/)

-### 6. Deploy your application to https://pages.github.com/ or any server that you have